KCerveny/KCerveny.github.io/_projects/laser-work/wisconsin-union-coasters.md

 Although a simple, this is one of my favorite projects.
 It is reliably one of the items most commented on by my friends and family.
 A large part of this is because both sides of my family actually have roots in Wisconsin, although my parents met on the west coast.

-At the University of Wisconsin, there is a spot on lake Mendota called "the union terrace", where students have gathered for decades to drink pitchers of beer and eat Babcock icecream by the water.
+At the University of Wisconsin, there is a spot on lake Mendota called "the union terrace", where students have gathered for decades to drink pitchers of beer and eat Babcock ice cream by the water.
 A lot of my family went to UW Madison, so this place holds a special place for us.
 I have been going to the union since I was a baby on our annual summer trips back to WI to see family.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">